vidaxl-com/cowlog/packages/unlimited-curry/README.md

 was if we extract this necessarily complex monster into and external reusable library.

 # Usage
-I present the usage of the library with the example below, there are many ways to use it, let's start with the most practically applicable one.
+I present the usage of the library with the example below; there are many ways to use it, let's start with the most practically applicable one.

 ## Example sync basic

-In this example you can see the library if you do callback needs to have two of them the first receives the error code that is 0 at the moment only, in the future it can change and the second that is all the parameters you chained trough. from this you cannot return anything, rather do something with them.
-The second callback will return a value you calculate via a promise as you see.
-The closing empty parenthesis will make sure your first call is evaluated in a sync way. if you need a return value you have to use your promise mojo to get it back.
+In this example, you can see the library if you do callback needs to have two of them the first receives the error code that is 0 at the moment only, in the future it can change and the second that is all the parameters you chained trough.
+From this you cannot return anything, instead, do something with them.
+The second callback returns a value you calculate via a promise as you see.
+The empty closing parenthesis makes sure your first call is evaluated in a sync way.
+If you need a return value, you have to use your promise mojo to get it back.

 ```javascript 1.8
 const unlimitedCurry = require('unlimited-curry')